jburnford/HGISlab_USASK/RCCWorkshop1.md

 1.  if you don’t get an error it worked

-2.  try the same thing for numpy
+2.  try the same thing for numpy and matplotlib

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-import numpy
+import numpy, matplotlib
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 and hit enter